stefanvstein/testify/README.md

 (run-as-use 'project.testcase)
 ```
-`run-as-use` runs content of each test-comment in a new tear-off namespace and refer to the current namespace as refering it as use.
+`run-as-use` runs content of each test-comment in a new tear-off namespace and refer to the current namespace as referring it as use.
 All public functions are available.
 The tear-off namespace is deleted after each test-comment

-`run-eval-all` evaluates all forms in namespace in anothe tear-off namespace.
+`run-eval-all` evaluates all forms in namespace in another tear-off namespace.
 All privates are available, except that they belong to the temporary tear-off namespace.
 The tear-off is removed after each test-comment.
 The whole namespace is evaluated before test-comments are evaluated.
 The test-comment is simply a comment during initial evaluation.

-`run-in-ns` runs in the already existing name space, not in a tearoff.
+`run-in-ns` runs in the already existing name space, not in a tear-off.
 The namespace remains, possibly altered, afterwards.
 This is pretty much the same as evaluating step by step manually.

 Since these tests are automated, any exception thrown will stop the process.
 All remaining test-comments will be ignored on a thrown exception.